nikhilkalhan92/Project-2/README.md

 ### FINAL DESIGN ###

-## DESIGN
+### DESIGN
-COLOR SCHEME
+### COLOR SCHEME

-My overall color scheme used throughout the site which I felt these colurs would be best suited for a space game.
+My overall color scheme used are below in an example, and are used throughout the site.
+These colo  urs would be best suited for a space game.
 I gained a lot of inspiration from the Black Mirror Episode - "USS Calister".

-Crimson Red
+- Crimson Red
 -![crimsonred](assets/images/crimsonred.png)

-Dodger Blue
+- Dodger Blue
 -![dodgerblue](assets/images/dodgerblue.png)

 - Green